topology-tool-kit/ttk-data/docs/clusteringKelvinHelmholtzInstabilities.md

 ## Inputs
 - [khi.cdb](https://github.com/topology-tool-kit/ttk-data/tree/dev/khi.cdb): a
-cinema database containing 32 regular grids describing periodic, 2D Kelvin Helmoltz Instabilities (computational fluid dynamics).
+cinema database containing 32 regular grids describing periodic, 2D Kelvin Helmholtz Instabilities (computational fluid dynamics).
 The scalar field of interest is the "Enstrophy" (an established measure of vorticity).
 The simulation parameters as well as the ground truth classification (two